Fall Curb Appeal Ideas to Help You Sell Your House This Season

 - Decorate your exterior stairs with potted plants

-Truth be told, any combination of these factors will refresh your front entry and make it more visually appealing to buyers.
+Truth be told, any combination of these factors will refresh your home exterior and front entry and make it more visually appealing to a potential buyer.
 Choose a few to breathe new life into the area just outside your front door.

 2. Let there be light

-If you have a walkway leading up to your front door, consider adding lighting to both sides.
-Alternatively, if you just have steps leading up to a front stoop, make sure that the light by your front door functions properly and consider adding some extra overhead lighting into the mix as well.
+Consider adding lighting to both sides if you have a walkway leading up to your front door.
+Alternatively, if you just have steps leading up to a front stoop, ensure that the light by your front door functions properly and consider adding some extra overhead lighting into the mix.

 3. Keep up with landscaping

 Here, not only do you want to keep the grass cut, but you’ll also want to take the time to rake leaves as often as possible.
-Having tons of leaves around can leave the impression that the property is unkempt, which can be a turnoff to potential buyers.
-Leaves also have a tendency to get slippery when wet, which can turn into a slip-and-fall hazard if you aren’t careful.
+Having tons of leaves around can leave the impression that the property is unkempt, which can be a turnoff to a prospective buyer.
+Leaves also tend to get slippery when wet, which can turn into a slip-and-fall hazard if you aren’t careful.

 4. Keep decor neutral